-^[1] For Tiers 3 and 4 where BMSY or BMSYproxy is estimable, the years refer to the time period over which the estimate is made.
+1 For Tiers 3, 4 where BMSY proxy is estimable, the years refer to the time period over which the estimate is made.
 For Tier 5 stocks it is the years upon which the catch average for OFL is obtained.

-^[2] MMB as projected in Feb 2019 for Norton Sound red king crab, and June 2019 for AIGKC.
+2 MMB as projected in Feb of this year for Norton Sound red king crab, and June of this year for AIGKC.

-^[3] AIGKC OFL and ABC calculated by author outside the chapter for using the Approach 2 combination of EAG and WAG and 25% buffer between OFL and ABC.
+3 AIGKC OFL and ABC calculated by author outside the chapter for using the Approach 2 combination of EAG and WAG and 25% buffer between OFL and ABC